Revealing the Parallel Multilingual Learning within Large Language Models: Parallel Multilingual Input

-\paragraph{Results and Analyses.} From the Table \ref{tab:t2}, we can see that both $\textsc{PiM}_{MS}$ and $\textsc{PiM}_{ML}$ prompt achieve improvement most of the time, while none of then can reach the same performance as the GT-based \textsc{PiM} prompt.
-In addition, the $\textsc{PiM}_{ML}$ prompt far outperforms the $\textsc{PiM}_{PA}$ prompt, which demonstrates that multilingual input helps LLMs again.
-Also, we see that despite of the similar baseline performance, GPT-4 always outperforms ChatGPT significantly when being armed with \textsc{PiM}, suggesting that stronger LLMs benefit more from the \textsc{PiM}.
+\paragraph{Results and Analyses.} From Table \ref{tab:t2}, we can see that both $\textsc{PMI}_{MS}$ and $\textsc{PMI}_{ML}$ prompt achieve improvement most of the time, while none of them can reach the same performance as the $\textsc{PMI}_{GT}$ prompt.
+In addition, the $\textsc{PMI}_{ML}$ prompt far outperforms the $\textsc{PMI}_{PA}$ prompt, which demonstrates that multilingual input helps LLMs again.
+Also, we see that despite the similar baseline performance, GPT-4 always outperforms ChatGPT significantly when being armed with PMI, suggesting that stronger LLMs benefit more from the PMI.